E-Dubble: Background

 The first Freestyle Friday track—not true freestyle raps, but composed songs—was released on February 5, 2010, with a new song released every Friday until February 3, 2011.
 He also occasionally collaborated with his band Young English, to make some of his tracks.
 A final track, "Last Man Standing", was released in 2012.
 The series was noted for its effective use of samples, lyrics and E-dubble's spoken word outros, in which he communicated with listeners.
 The pressure of writing and recording a new song every week took its toll.

-Reset EP was released on November 6, 2012, was well-received by his fans and it focused on his recovery following the Freestyle Friday era He released a single, entitled "What it Do", in October 2015, in which he looked back at his past, his love of hip-hop, and reflected on his misuse of prescription medication.
+Reset EP was released on November 6, 2012, was well received by his fans and it focused on his recovery following the Freestyle Friday era He released a single, entitled "What it Do", in October 2015, in which he looked back at his past, his love of hip-hop, and reflected on his misuse of prescription medication.
 The video was shot at the Philadelphia Folk Festival, a place of significance and tradition to Wallace and his family.
 One of the videographers who worked on the video would later say that the rapper was not in the best mental state when filming, but that Wallace "turning what troubles him into light" was one of his most characteristic traits.
 E-dubble released his final album, Two Tone Rebel, in 2016.

 Death

-Wallace died of an infection that started in his hand and spread throughout his body on February 13, 2017.
+Wallace died on February 13, 2017, after being hospitalized for several weeks due to an unspecified illness.
+He was 34 years old.
 Sepsis was reported as the cause of death, but this was not confirmed.
 Wallace claimed that his illness caused him to "throw up half of his body's blood" and for "his hands to swell up."
 He also said that he had to have "10 blood transfusions."
-He is buried in the Abington Presbyterian Church.